 Will there be additional wind turbines added to the Pleasure House Point Property?

-Where will the school buses and students park?
+Where do school buses and students park?

-How large will the classroom building be?
+How large is the classroom building?